 The Cervantes school wins the prize for the best Bethlehem

 The Cervantes school nativity scene has won the first prize of the contest "for its originality, creativity, ambience, innovation and the involvement of students, families and teachers".

 The jury has awarded the second prize, "for the participation and involvement of the entire educational community of the center, setting and awareness of the need for recycling to conserve the sea", to the Montgó school.

-In addition, the jury has decided to award a special prize to all other participants.
-At Sacred Heart School, for the innovation and use of assembly for solidarity purposes; Les Vessanes School, for the use of recycled materials to improve the environment; to the Raquel Payá school, for the innovation and change of perspective in the nativity scene; to Llebeig, for the use of new materials and clarity in the composition and in the San Juan Bautista school, to maintain the tradition in the nativity scene.
+In addition, the jury has decided to award a special prize to all the rest of the participants.
+In the Sacred Heart school, for the innovation and use of the assembly for solidary purposes; Les Vessanes school, for the use of recycled materials to improve the environment; to the school Raquel Payá, for the innovation and change of perspective in the nativity scene; al Llebeig, for the use of new materials and clarity in the composition and in the San Juan Bautista school, to maintain the tradition in the nativity scene.